 P155L18

-—MU-MIMO reception on an RU or MRU in an EHT TB PPDU where the RU or MRU is of size larger than or equal to 242 tones in supported bandwidth non-OFDMA transmission (ULﾠMU-MIMO) if the AP is capable of receiving 4 or more spatial streams
+—Reception of non-OFDMA EHT TB PPDU utilizating MU-MIMO (UL MU-MIMO) on a RU or MRU of size larger than or equal to 242 tones in supported bandwidth ) if the AP is capable of receiving 4 or more spatial streams

 P156L24

-— Reception of an EHT MU PPDU consisting of a single RU or MRU in the entire PPDU bandwidth and utilizing MU-MIMO (DL MU-MIMO).
+— Reception of non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO) on a RU or MRU of size larger than or equal to 242 tones in supported bandwidth.
 The maximum number of spatial streams per user the non-AP EHT STA can receive in the DL MU-MIMO transmission shall be equal to the minimum of 4 and the maximum number of spatial streams supported for reception of EHT MU PPDU sent to that EHT STA as an SU transmission.
 The non-AP EHT STA shall be able to receive its intended spatial streams in a DL MU-MIMO transmission with a total number of spatial streams across all users of at least 4.